Robert Odell, Jr., is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 Destined for Musical Greatness

-Edward Kennedy "Duke" Ellington was born on April 29, 1899, in Washington, D.C. (in the same year that The Beale Street Auditorium was Built).
+Edward Kennedy "Duke" Ellington was born in Washington, D.C., on April 29, 1899—which happens to be the same year that the Beale Street Auditorium was built.

-Duke Ellington has been known to call music his mistress.
-When one peers into his early life, it is easy to see why he made that statement.
+Duke was known to call music his mistress.
+Looking at his early life, it is easy to see why he made that statement.

-At the age of 7, the young Ellington began studying piano and earned the nickname "Duke".
+At the age of seven, the young Ellington started studying piano with Marietta Clinkscales and earned the nickname "Duke."

-- Ellington's mother, Daisy, surrounded her son with dignified women so he could witness manners and elegance.
+The story goes that Ellington's mother, Daisy, surrounded her son with dignified women so he could learn manners and elegance.
+His childhood friends noticed his proper charm and etiquette, and his good friend Edgar McEntree gave him the nickname of "Duke."

-Speaking of his friend Edgar McEntree, Ellington stated; "I think he felt that in order for me to be eligible for his constant companionship, I should have a title.
+Speaking of his friend Edgar, Duke said; "I think he felt that in order for me to be eligible for his constant companionship, I should have a title.
 So he called me Duke."

 - "Concerto for Cootie"